-A common question is, “What is an NOC code?”.
-The National Occupational Classification (NOC) is a nationally recognized and standardized system that assigns a four-digit code and job description to every occupation in the Canadian labour market.
+The National Occupational Classification (NOC) is recognized in Canada as a standardized system that allocates a four-digit code and job description to every existing occupation in the Canadian labour market.

 Most of Canada’s economic immigration programs, including the Express Entry-linked programs use the NOC system.
 This is why it’s so important to understand NOC codes and how it works, as this will only help your success as an applicant.